 - Check the BBB and see if they have any complaints or if they operate under different business names

 - Always ask for references (and check them)

 - Check online user reviews

-- Look up their contractors licence and see what state their registered under
+- Look up their contractors license and see what state their registered under

 Estrella Roofing – Avondale, AZ